-- an effective child protection policy - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include low-level concerns, allegations against staff and whistleblowing, plus acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions - Governing bodies and proprietors should take a proportionate risk-based approach to the level of information that is provided to temporary staff, volunteers and contractors.
+- the child protection policy - the behaviour for learning policy - the anti-bullying policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - the staff code of conduct, which amongst other things, includes low-level concerns, allegations against staff and whistleblowing, plus acceptable use of technologies, staff/student relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions - the governing body takes a proportionate risk-based approach to the level of information that is provided to temporary staff, volunteers and contractors.

-In addition, governing bodies and proprietors should ensure:
+In addition, the governing body ensures:

-- child protection files are maintained as set out in Annex C of KCSiE - appropriate safer recruitment policies in accordance with Part three of KCSiE are in place, embedded and effective and, - where reasonably possible, schools and colleges hold more than one emergency contact number for each pupil or student.
-This goes beyond the legal minimum.
-It is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern

-Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of DSL.
-It is not appropriate for the proprietor to be the DSL.
-The DSL should take lead responsibility for safeguarding and child protection (including online safety).
-This should be explicit in the role holder's job description.
+- child protection files are maintained as set out in Annex C of KCSiE - appropriate safer recruitment policies in accordance with Part three of KCSiE are in place, embedded and effective and, - where possible, the school holds more than one emergency contact number for each student.
+This goes beyond the legal minimum. - The governing body ensures an appropriate senior member of staff, from the schools leadership team, is appointed to the role of DSL.
+The DSL takes the lead responsibility for safeguarding and child protection (including online safety).
+This is explicit in the role holder's job description.

-Governing bodies and proprietors should ensure the DSL has the appropriate status and authority within the school or college to carry out the duties of the post.
-The role carries a significant level of responsibility and the post holder should be given the additional time, funding, training, resources, and support needed to carry out the role effectively.
+The governing body ensures the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+The role carries a significant level of responsibility and the postholder is given the additional time, funding, training, resources, and support needed to carry out the role effectively.